CurveDocs/curve-docs/docs/LLAMMA/amm.md

 ### `min_band`
 !!! description "`AMM.min_band() -> int256:`"

     Getter for the minimum band.
-All bands below this one are definitely empty. `min_band` gets updated when users deposit or withdraw from the AMM. for further informations see LINK HERE
+All bands below this one are definitely empty.

     Returns: minimum band (`int256`).